Geometric QCD II: The Confining Twistor String and Meson Spectrum: The Minimal Surface and the Loop Equation

 Here, the tensor $T$ was defined in \eqref{Tdef}.
 The loop $\Gamma_{11}$ touches $C_{11}$ at $x_1$.
 The integer index factor \begin{smalleq} \end{smalleq} is the absolute number of self-intersections of the loop $\Gamma_{11}$ at the surface.
 The Kronecker delta $\delta_{I,0} $ in the integral in \eqref{3.28} enforces the self-avoiding loop $\Gamma_{1 1}$.
 In the following, we denote path integrals over self-avoiding loops as $\int_{\asymp} \D \Gamma$

-The measure of the open path is defined as follows: \begin{smalleq} \end{smalleq} Eq. \eqref{3.28} was postulated in the first version of the Fermi String theory \cite{Migdal:1980zp} from heuristic arguments.
+The measure of the open path is defined as follows: \begin{smalleq} \end{smalleq} Eq. \eqref{3.28} was originally proposed in \cite{Migdal:1980zp}.
 At that time, it seemed that the equation applied to the Ising model at the surface, i.e., for the 2-component spinors.
 However, as we see now, one should introduce two spinors with special boundary conditions in order to obtain this equation for the propagator of the Fermi string.

 Note that our theory is constructed in such a way that it is equivalent to the flat theory with a variable fermion mass.
 In the next section, we shall use the second area derivative of $Z[C]$, which reads \begin{smalleq} \end{smalleq} This equation is illustrated in Fig. \ref{fig:QCD2},\ref{fig:QCD3}.